 Most services at CRG are considered mental health services.
 Insurance coverage for mental health services is often different than coverage for medical services; therefore, we recommend you contact your insurance carrier to verify your mental health benefits prior to coming to our office.

-When checking your benefits, it is important to note that most of CRG’s clinicians are participating providers with the Sagamore Provider Health and Multiplan networks only.
-If your insurance carrier provides mental health coverage through Sagamore or Multiplan, you are considered in network and should receive the in-network benefits for covered services outlined in your policy.
+When checking your benefits, it is important to note that most of CRG’s clinicians are participating providers with the Sagamore Provider Health only.
+If your insurance carrier provides mental health coverage through Sagamore, you are considered in network and should receive the in-network benefits for covered services outlined in your policy.
 CRG will collect copayments, deductibles and coinsurance amounts at the time of service and will file the charge balances with your insurance carrier.
 Any unpaid amounts will then be billed to you for payment.

-If your mental health coverage is not through Sagamore or Multiplan, you are considered out of network.
+If your mental health coverage is not through Sagamore, you are considered out of network.
 We expect full payment at the time of service from our out-of-network families; then we will submit claims to your insurance carrier as a courtesy to you and your family.
 If you have out-of-network benefits, you should receive reimbursement for services directly from your insurance carrier.